 It’s that wonderful time of year when bright-red strawberries have made their return.
 They’re soft, sweet, and bursting with flavor.
 Our first taste of summer.

-Whether you plan to eat the whole carton out of hand (I can't blame you!), or you have a stack of recipes at the ready to put them to use, the real key to making those berries hold up is storing them properly.
-Do you know the right way to store strawberries?
+Whether you plan to eat the whole carton out of hand (I can’t blame you!), or you have a stack of recipes at the ready to put them to use, the real key to making those berries hold up is storing them properly.

-Beyond that, the best way to store strawberries depends on when you plan to use them.
+The best way to store strawberries depends on when you plan to use them.
 Remember, strawberries are a soft, delicate fruit and should be treated with care.
 The last thing you want is a basket of moldy berries soon after bringing them home.

 3 Rules for Storing Strawberries